-The region with the capital Florence is located in the centre of Italy on the Ligurian coast; the third largest Italian island Elba is also included.
+The region with the capital Florence is located in the centre of Italy on the Ligurian coast; it also includes the third largest Italian island Elba.
 It borders Liguria and Emilia-Romagna to the north, Marche and Umbria to the east and Lazio to the south.
 Besides Piedmont, Tuscany is probably the most famous Italian wine-growing region and also one of the most beautiful areas of the country in terms of landscape.
-Long before the Romans, the Etruscans cultivated wine here, making it one of the oldest wine-growing regions in Europe.
+Long before the Romans, the Etruscans were already cultivating wine here, making it one of the oldest wine-growing regions in Europe.
 In ancient times, the area formed the land of Etruria, named after the original people.
-In Roman this means Tuscia, from which Tuscany then developed.
-From the third century B.C. the Etruscans were absorbed by the Romans.
-The Romans lent small estates to veteran legionaries for their services to the fatherland.
+In Roman, this means Tuscia, which then became Toscana.
+From the third century BC, the Etruscans were absorbed by the Romans.
+The Romans awarded small estates to veteran legionaries for their services to the fatherland.